 Besides his parents, Sam was predeceased by his son Steven and brother Alec.

 Sam wanted to have a party before passing away, but was too ill for it to be arranged.
-A Celebration of Life for family and friends will be held on Saturday, May 30, 2020 at 3:00 pm in Wolfville Funeral Chapel.
+Arrangements have been postponed until a later date to be announced.
 Memorial donations in Sam’s memory may be made to The Valley Hospice Foundation, 15 Chipman Drive, Kentville, NS, B4N 3V7.
 Arrangements have been entrusted to Serenity Funeral Home, Wolfville Funeral Chapel, 568 Main Street, Wolfville, B4P 1E5 (902-542-4656).

 the storyteller —